cansuyildirimmm/cansuyildirimmm/README.md

 ---

-> 🌟 “I'm here to add soul to technology and meaning to projects.” — Cansu
+> 🌟 “There is a human in my code.
+In every line, a solution, a hope, a piece of me.” — Cansu